ricoarisandyw/roadmap/README.md

 - Add description / other important info (DONE)
 - cloud database

+BUG :
+- after create and delete node, the position after create again is not correct

 ADVANCE :
 - task based on time
 - fast task on duration todo it